 Like sisters Angelica and Eliza, Peggy sings her introduction in Hamilton.
 She’s a less central character than the older two; she doesn’t appear in the second act.
 (In fact, she died in 1801, a few years before the Hamilton-Burr duel.)
 Her given name was Margarita, but that feels like a non-starter in the US these days.
 Instead, Peggy might be a great nickname for Margaret.
 Besides the Hamilton references, there’s Agent Carter of Marvel fame.
 It makes for a sparky, retro nickname with a lot of story.

 There’s no Philippa in Hamilton.
 It’s the name of the actor who originated the role of Eliza.
 She spells it Phillipa Soo, but Philippa – one L, two Ps – is the more common spelling.
 Think Philippa – better known as a Pippa – Middleton.
 While lots of the actors’ names – Daveed, Lin-Manuel, Jasmine – could catch parents’ eyes, Philippa is one of those rarities that’s just waiting for the right spark.

 Hamilton gives this name a built-in lullaby, sung by Aaron Burr about his newborn daughter.
 Her life story is equal parts fascinating and tragic.
 While the name has seen sparing use over the decades, Theodosia remains rare today.
-In fact, the more obvious Theodora fails to rank in the current US Top 1000.
-Still, there’s been the tiniest uptick in the use of Theodosia since Hamilton’s debut, so maybe the movie will prompt a revival.
+The more obvious Theodora is back in the US Top 1000, so maybe there’s hope.
+There’s been the tiniest uptick in the use of Theodosia since Hamilton’s debut.